willdurand/ArvernOS/README.md

 The `tools/install-linux-deps` script is used to install the dependencies.
 It is currently used by both the `Dockerfile` and Circle CI.

-## Building willOS
+## Building ArvernOS

-You first need to install the development dependencies in order to build willOS.
+You first need to install the development dependencies in order to build ArvernOS.
 The different final files are located in the `build/<arch>/dist/` folder.

 ### Debug mode